pandas-dev/pandas/doc/source/basics.rst

 Here is a basic tenet to keep in mind: **data alignment is intrinsic**.
 Link between labels and data will not be broken unless done so explicitly by you.

+We'll give a brief intro to the data structures, then consider all of the broad categories of functionality and methods in separate sections.

+.. _basics.series:

 Series
 ------

-:class:`Series` is a one-dimensional labeled array.
+:class:`Series` is a one-dimensional labeled array (technically a subclass of ndarray) capable of holding any data type (integers, strings, floating point numbers, Python objects, etc.).
 The axis labels are collectively referred to as the **index**.
 The basic method to create a Series is to call:

 ::